ChristopherDrum/status-line-classics/README.md

 ./build <game>
 ```
 This will generate a build/ folder at the top level.
 Inside that will be <game>.z#, ready to play in the interpreter of your choice.
+The Unix/macOS/WSL/gitbash build script `build.sh` is also available.